Normalization principle: Definition

-Wolfensberger's definition is based on a concept of cultural normativeness: "Utilization of a means which are as culturally normative as possible, in order to establish and/or maintain personal behaviors and characteristics that are as culturally normative as possible."
-Thus, for example, "medical procedures" such as shock treatment or restraints, are not just punitive, but also not "culturally normative" in society.
+Wolf Wolfensberger's definition is based on a concept of cultural normativeness: "Utilization of a means which are as culturally normative as possible, in order to establish and/or maintain personal behaviors and characteristics that are as culturally normative as possible."
+Thus, for example, "medical procedures" such as shock treatment or restraints are not just punitive, but also not "culturally normative" in society.
 His principle is based upon social and physical integration, which later became popularized, implemented and studied in services as community integration encompassing areas from work to recreation and living arrangement.

 Theoretical foundations

 This theory includes "the dignity of risk", rather than an emphasis on "protection" and is based upon the concept of integration in community life.
 The theory is one of the first to examine comprehensively both the individual and the service systems, similar to theories of human ecology which were competitive in the same period.

 The theory undergirds the deinstitutionalization and community integration movements, and forms the legal basis for affirming rights to education, work, community living, medical care and citizenship.
 In addition, self-determination theory could not develop without this conceptual academic base to build upon and critique.

 The theory of social role valorization is closely related to the principle of normalization having been developed with normalization as a foundation.
 This theory retains most aspects of normalization concentrating on socially valued roles and means, in socially valued contexts to achieve integration and other core quality of life values.